Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Results

 The addition of DES data without the SH0ES $H_0$ prior does not by itself prefer non-zero $f_\ede$, but nor does DES data exert a strong enough pull to significantly shift the predicted $S_8$ from \textit{baseline}+$H_0$.
 This is unlike including the SH0ES $H_0$ prior, which substantially shifts the predicted $H_0$ relative to \textit{baseline}+DES.
 This is unsurprising, given the smaller tension between DES and \textit{baseline}.
 Ultimately, we find constraints for both DA EDE and $\Neff$ that include \LCDM, but with broader error bars.

 The more interesting posteriors result when we include both DES and SH0ES with our \textit{baseline} data, shown in Fig.~\ref{fig:base_h_des} and Table~\ref{tab:base_h_des_small_results}.
-In this case, DA EDE and \LCDM\ both surprisingly find a higher $H_0$ and a lower $S_8$ than in previous data set combinations, as also shown by Fig.~\ref{fig:all_edes}.
-This could in part be explained by the cumulative likelihood being more distinguishing in this case as flatter likelihoods may confuse minimizers seeking a global minimal $\chi^2$.
-We again find $>2\sigma$ preference for $f_\ede > 0$, with a smaller best fit of $f_\ede = 4.7\%$ and asymptoting $z_c$ with a best fit of $z_c = 8.1 \times 10^4$.
+As with \textit{baseline}$+H_0$, we find $>2\sigma$ preference for $f_\ede > 0$, with a smaller best fit of $f_\ede = 4.7\%$ and asymptoting $z_c$ with a best fit of $z_c = 8.1 \times 10^4$.
+But in this case, DA EDE and \LCDM\ both surprisingly find \tk{posteriors with} a higher $H_0$ and a lower $S_8$ than in previous data set combinations, as also shown by Fig.~\ref{fig:all_edes}. \tk{ Based on the $\chi^2$'s per individual data set in Tables \ref{tab:baseline_h_chis}, \ref{tab:baseline_des_chis} and \ref{tab:base_h_des_chis}, we explain this as follows.
+Alone, the DES data does not exert a strong pull on posteriors as seen from Fig.~\ref{fig:base_des}.
+However, combined with the SH0ES likelihood, both DES and SH0ES exert a stronger pull on posteriors in a direction that optimizes both their $\chi^2$'s, leading to the results in Table~\ref{tab:base_h_des_small_results}. }

 In both posteriors that include DES, \LCDM\ and DA EDE $\chi^2$s are comparable, but $\Neff$ worsens the fit to the CMB, as shown in Tables~\ref{tab:baseline_des_chis}-\ref{tab:base_h_des_chis}, with all three models producing worse $\chi^2_{\rm CMB}$ than a \LCDM\ fit to just \textit{baseline} which has $\chi^2_{\rm CMB} = 2772.6$.
-When considering all data sets, DA EDE improves $\chi^2_{H_0}$ over $\Neff$ with a total $\chi^2$ improvement over \LCDM\ of $\Delta \chi^2_{\rm total} = -12.32$ and $\Neff$ of $-6.15$.
-We simply note that this improvement in goodness of fit is greater than the number of new parameters added, 3 and 2 respectively, but do not quantify the evidence for the more complex DA EDE model.
+When considering all data sets, DA EDE improves $\chi^2_{H_0}$ over $\Neff$ with a total $\chi^2$ improvement over \LCDM\ of $\Delta \chi^2_{\rm total} = -12.32$ and $\Neff$ of $-6.15$. \tk{ While this improvement in goodness-of-fit is greater than the number of new parameters added, 3 and 1 respectively, the BIC disfavors both models over \LCDM\ as seen from Table~\ref{tab:base_h_des_chis}.
+Moreover, } \kb{our best fit corresponds to the regime where DA EDE matches onto the known extra dark radiation solution \cite{Blinov:2020hmc} (with no shear perturbations) which can be fully quantified by just one additional parameter. }